 - Marvel: Avengers Alliance (2012-present): appears as recruitable playable hero.

-- LEGO Marvel Super Heroes: appears as unlockable playable hero.
+- Lego Marvel Super Heroes: appears as unlockable playable hero.
 Voiced by JB Blanc.

 Kelsey is a single mother of two children and was a schoolteacher who taught English literature and history.
 Back when she was married, she was sexually assaulted by thugs who invaded her home.
 The incident caused her to divorce her husband (as he was too paralyzed with fear to help her) and to take sole custody of their two children.

 One fateful day, her family found themselves on the front line of a battle between The Avengers and the Wrecking Crew.
-When Captain America and The Wasp were knocked unconscious, Kelsey took the captain's shield and selflessly protect Cap and Wasp from Thunderball's attack.
+When Captain America and The Wasp were knocked unconscious, Kelsey took the captain's shield and selflessly protected Cap and Wasp from Thunderball's attack.
 Despite blocking the blow, the impact caused her severe internal injuries and she died en-route to medical facilities.

 Notable Comics appearances